Classification of Face

 It is not sufficient to categorize orthodontic malocclusions on the basis of a classification of the teeth alone.
 The relationship with other craniofacial structures must also be taken into consideration.
 Please refer to the Class I, Class II, and Class III information and illustrations below.

-For more information about your Face Classification or to schedule a consult with Dr. Shinmachi, use our Contact us form or call our office in Somerville, NJ at Somerville Office Phone Number (908) 526-0808.
+For more information about your Face Classification or to schedule a consult with Dr. Shinmachi, use our Contact us form or call our office in Somerville, NJ at Mint Orthodontics Somerville Orthodontic Office Phone Number (908) 526-0808.

 Maxillary-Mandibular Dental Protrusion teeth: